Debt Solutions

 One route out of debt involves releasing equity in the home or consolidating all debts in to one loan to reduce the monthly burden.

 Refinancing refers to consolidating debts by taking out a larger loan (usually over a longer repayment term and at a lower interest rate) to pay off smaller unsecured debts, such as credit cards, HP, loans etc. Usually, a secured loan or remortgage is recommended where debt is relatively small and you have sufficient equity in your home.
 This equity can then be used to pay off all or part of your debt.
 If you remortgage and this leads to a lower monthly payment, you may also find the remaining debt is easier to budget for.
-If your unsecured debts are more than £15,000, consolidation may not be advisable because taking on more financial responsibility is likely to worsen your situation, particularly if the loan is secured on a property.
-An IVA may be the best choice in this case.
-The X-debt best advice model will tell you whether or not consolidation is a good choice in your situation.
+Always seek independent financial advice before taking extra credit to service existing debt, particularly when securing against your home.
+Also remember that, although monthly payments may be cheaper and therefore more affordable, the loan can be over a longer period so cost more in the long run.
+An IVA may be the best choice in these cases so please feel free to discuss your situation with us.